actionhero/actionhero/site/source/includes/docs/ops/production_notes.md

 }
 ```

-While actionhero can be the font-line server your users hit, it's probably best to proxy actionhero behind a load balancer, nginx, haproxy, etc.  This will help you pool connections before hitting node, SSL terminate, serve static assets, etc.
+While ActionHero can be the font-line server your users hit, it's probably best to proxy ActionHero behind a load balancer, nginx, haproxy, etc.  This will help you pool connections before hitting node, SSL terminate, serve static assets, etc.

-Here is an example nginx config for interfacing with actionhero, including using sockets (not http) and handing the websocket upgrade path.
+Here is an example nginx config for interfacing with ActionHero, including using sockets (not http) and handing the websocket upgrade path.

 - Note the proxy-pass format to the socket: proxy_pass http://unix:/path/to/socket
 - Note some of the extra work you need to have for the websocket upgrade headers (the primus directive)